 Between the US and Israel – Breaking Taboos: The Art Worlds, Feminist Discourses, and Modern Orthodox Society

 Hagit Molgan (b.
-1972) in Israel and Mierle (b.
+1972) in Israel and Mierle Laderman-Ukeles (b.
 1939) in the United States, were raised within the modern-Orthodox Jewish world and associate themselves with it to this day.
 Despite geographical distance and the different communities in which they work, both artists have illuminated the gap between the dominant discourse in their society and that of the art world in which they create.
 The art world provides them a space in which to openly express issues that are unspoken and deemed taboo in the religious Jewish world.
 For instance, in an interview conducted several years following her exhibition, Molgan touched on the challenge of discussing niddah laws in the Orthodox Jewish world.
 At the other end of the spectrum, she placed the art world, an arena that allows her to break through the boundaries of the society in which she lives.
 She recounted the process which led her to address niddah laws in her art, stating, “I suppose I began thinking about it a long time ago, before actually doing it [=the niddah art], but the art allowed me to get it out.”
 In retrospect, Molgan deepened the dissonance in the 2000s: “Religious society’s demands on a woman inhibit her from leading the life of an artist, from creating, for bringing up subjects for open debate.”
 Molgan explained that despite how difficult it was to create in a religious society, she “could not give it up, it [=religious society] is a part of me.
 I cannot cut off my arm just to go there [=to the art world].
 On the other hand, when I go to the religious side, I have to give up my art.”
 The artist describes her condition as one of a split identity: “The split identity is the most painful aspect of creating in this field.
 In order to live in religious society, I have to give up my art. […] I will not, I say it out loud.
 But I know that making art about it and representing it in the secular sphere comes at a price.”
-Similarly, as previously discussed, came to understand the distinction between what the art world allowed and what the Jewish Orthodox world allowed.
-Like Molgan, focused on the taboo of mikva immersion.
-In an interview with Lisa E. Bloom in the 2000s, described a dual existence in which, on the one hand, she inhabits the modern Orthodox world, and on the other, she works within the art world.
+Similarly, as previously discussed, Laderman-Ukeles came to understand the distinction between what the art world allowed and what the Jewish Orthodox world allowed.
+Like Molgan, Laderman-Ukeles focused on the taboo of mikva immersion.
+In an interview with Lisa E. Bloom in the 2000s, Laderman-Ukeles described a dual existence in which, on the one hand, she inhabits the modern Orthodox world, and on the other, she works within the art world.
 In her religious world, she cannot discuss tevila, which is considered a taboo subject that demands a modest approach; the art world, however, allows her to deal with the subject openly.
-Regardless of their distinct geographical locations and communities, Molgan and are linked by their use of the art world to break religious taboos.
+Regardless of their distinct geographical locations and communities, Molgan and Laderman-Ukeles are linked by their use of the art world to break religious taboos.